7 Health Screenings Men Shouldn't Miss

 Men are at a slightly higher risk of developing colon cancer (cancer of the large intestine, which is in the lower part of the digestive tract) than women.
 Most colon cancer begins as polyps, which are tiny, noncancerous pieces of tissue.
 Polyps don't produce symptoms, however, screening identifies polyps so they can be removed before they become cancerous.

 Starting at 50 years old, men should have a colonoscopy to find polyps and screen for colon cancer.
 During a colonoscopy a tiny camera is inserted through the rectum to view the inside of the colon.
+During this test, the doctor will examine your colon, looking for signs of cancer and small growths that can become cancerous over time.
+These can be removed during the test.
+Experts recommend getting a colonoscopy starting at age 50.
 Men should get this procedure performed once every 10 years.

 Every man born between 1945 and 1965 should receive a one-time testing for hepatitis C. That's because Baby Boomers are more likely to have been exposed to the hepatitis C virus in the decades before it was discovered in 1989.